Olympus E-P5 versus Nikon D3400

 The side-by-side display below illustrates the physical size and weight of the Olympus E-P5 and the Nikon D3400.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the E-P5 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3400 is considerably larger (44 percent) than the Olympus E-P5.
-Moreover, the D3400 is slightly heavier (6 percent) than the E-P5.
+Moreover, the D3400 is markedly heavier (6 percent) than the E-P5.
 In this context, it is worth noting that neither the E-P5 nor the D3400 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can find an overview of optics for the two cameras in the Micro Four Thirds Lens Catalog (E-P5) and the Nikon Lens Catalog (D3400).
 Mirrorless cameras, such as the Olympus E-P5, have moreover the advantage that they have a relatively short flange to focal plane distance and can thus use many lenses from other systems via adapters.